 If you’re thinking it might involve leaky canvas and insects crawling on you in the middle of a forest, you couldn’t be more wrong.
-Glamping usually takes place inside a tent, pod, cabin, wigwam, tipi, yurt, lodge or even a treehouse, where the interior is decked out in the same style as a city apartment.
-Have a look below as we trace the various ways you can go glamping, including our very own Hideaways which are available to book throughout the year.
+Glamping usually takes place inside lodges, glamping pods, cabins, wigwams, tipis, yurts, safari tents or even treehouses, where the interior is decked out in the same style as a city apartment.
+Have a look below as we trace the various ways you can go glamping.
+These include our very own Hideaways which are available to book throughout the year.

 Another form of glamping is using a cabin called a Hideaway.
-The structure itself is derived from birdwatching, and the features inside have been inspired by what you may find in a capsule hotel, which maximises a smaller space in an extremely effective way.
+The structure itself is derived from a birdwatching hide.
+The features inside have been inspired by what you may find in a capsule hotel.
+It therefore maximises a smaller space in an extremely effective way.
 This means that a bedroom, lounge, bathroom and kitchen are all cunningly concealed inside.

 The idea of a Hideaway is great for couples wanting to experience all the fun of camping, but all the comforts of home.
 Set within Skelwith Fold’s beautiful caravan park in the Lake District, it’s perfect for those wanting to experience a glamping holiday.
 Since there are three Hideaways in close proximity, it means that there is space for six people, who can also make the most of a communal BBQ area in the middle of the plot.
 Think warm summer days, tasty food, sipping gin and tonic with great company.

 Wigwams and Tipis